 Fig. 6: Detail of a clamping mechanism used to conduct heat with electrical isolation.
 Board Connections Each ICE daughter module exposes analog interfaces on the side opposite to the copper heatsink tabs.
 Each module's circuit board may use a mixture of the connectors described in this section.
 Each connector and an associated part number shown below such that the OEM integrator my chose a suitable mating connector for their system.
 Consult the product pages for each ICE module to determine the type, position, and function of any connectors used.
+See the respective product pages for each OEM board for a diagram of the positioning of any connectors.
 Ultra-Miniature Coax Connector (UMCC) The surface mount UMCC connectors (Molex PN: 0734120110) are used on the ICE-CS1 and ICE-CP1 for handling low-frequency analog signals (<8 GHz).
 A UMCC to UMCC cable or UMCC to SMA cable may be used to integrate these connectors with the OEM system.